syself/cluster-api-provider-hetzner/docs/caph/02-topics/06-hetzner-baremetal.md

 | hetzner-baremetal-control-planes             | Uses bare metal servers for the control plane nodes - with normal remediation (unprovision/recreate machines) |
 | hetzner-hcloud-control-planes                | Uses the hcloud servers for the control plane nodes and the bare metal servers for the worker nodes           |

+{% callout %}

-NOTE: These flavors are only for demonstration purposes and should not be used in production.
+These flavors are only for demonstration purposes and should not be used in production.

+{% /callout %}

 ## Purchasing Bare Metal Servers